 The General Education course requirements can be met at Belmont College by choosing from the courses specified below.
-Courses in the right column are not eligible in the Ohio Department of Higher Education (ODHE) Ohio Transfer 36 or Transfer Assurance Guides (TAGs) but are still acceptable for completion of the General Education Requirement at Belmont.
-Those courses may be accepted for transfer at other institutions, but it is up to the student to verify acceptance with the target institution if transfer is the intent.

 Belmont has articulation and transfer agreements with many two- and four-year colleges and universities throughout the region, and those agreements may also facilitate transfer.
 When in doubt about your transfer needs or about the current transfer status of any course, contact an Academic Advisor for up-to-date information on the transfer of credits in General Education.